Sheet Pan Chili Dijon Salmon

 - Salt and pepper, optional (rarely do I not use either but did not here because the sauces have enough salt and heat for us)

-What Kind Of Salmon To Use?
+What Kind Of Salmon Should I Use?

 I used one large skin-on piece weighing 1.75 pounds.
 Anything from 1.50 to 2 pounds is perfect.